benireni/devices-api/README.md

 ### API Versioning
 I would add a single more middleware to the API Server: a versioning one.
 It would use a `.env` attribute to determine the prefix of the endpoints URIs.
 It would ease a possible migration/version bump of the Devices API in the future, avoiding issues with active users.

+### More Tests!
+I would write the test cases for the Device DAO - aren't many, but there are some that would be valuable.
+I would also deeply test the `service` layer I mentioned before.

+### Metrics & Monitoring
+A Prometheus Scrapper would fit greatly here.
+We could export some relevant usage data and plor in Graphana dashboards, create alarms in slack channels, etc.

 *Thank you!*